 Riverfront market and views across the Tonle Sap.

-There are more than 80,000 expats living in Cambodia, most of whom fit into three categories: teachers, NGO workers, and corporate employees, most of whom live in Phnom Penh.
-Consequently, there are dozens of activities throughout the city designed for every age and nationality.
+There are more than 100,000 expats living in Cambodia, most of whom fit into three categories: teachers, NGO workers, and corporate employees, most of whom live in Phnom Penh.
+Consequently, dozens of activities throughout the city are designed for every age and nationality.

-You’ll find quiz nights in a number of hotels and bars, English language movies at The Flicks (a small chain of local movie houses), or at the new, flashy Aeon Mall (where you can also go bowling or ice skating), as well as free nightly documentaries shown on the open-air rooftop screen at Meta House.
-There’s nerd night, go kart racing, dodgeball tournaments, running clubs, drink ‘n draw, comedy night, CrossFit, and umpteen happy hours and expat get-togethers.
+You’ll find quiz nights in many hotels and bars, English language movies at The Flicks (a small chain of local movie houses), or at the new, flashy Aeon Mall (where you can also go bowling or ice skating), as well as free nightly documentaries shown on the open-air rooftop screen at Meta House.
+There’s nerd night, go-kart racing, dodgeball tournaments, running clubs, drink ‘n draw, comedy night, CrossFit, and umpteen happy hours and expat get-togethers.

-There are simple restaurants — such as the Chinese Noodle House — where you can get a delicious meal for less than $5.
+Simple restaurants — such as the Chinese Noodle House — offer a delicious meal for less than $5.
 There are open-air markets where you can indulge in local fare for little more than a dollar.
-There are upscale restaurants where chefs whip up truffle pasta and seared salmon for a fraction of the cost that you’d find it in the west.
-There are spas where you can get an hour massage for $10.
+There are upscale restaurants where chefs whip up truffle pasta and seared salmon for a fraction of the cost you’d find in the West.
+There are spas where you can get an hour's massage for $10.